alienemoji/log-scanner/README.md

 - `FILENAME`: Log file to scan
 - `SEARCHQUERY`: String or IP to search for
 - `-printresults`: (Optional) Print results to terminal

+### To do
+- Add option to block an IP with ufw/iptables if found >n times